Dan-wanna-M/blog/_posts/2024-05-09-Implementing-a-Constrained-Decoding-Engine-for-Structured-Text-Generation-in-Large-Language-Models.md

 ### `engine.initialize()`

 Implementing this method requires us to initialize the grammar, tokenizer's vocabulary and configuration first.
 While initializing the vocabulary and configuration is straightforward, initializing the grammar involves constructing certain data structures from the EBNF text to facilitate a more efficient implementation later on.
-Specifically, we want to create an [abstract syntax tree(AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the EBNF, validate the AST, and then simplify the AST into what I term Loup's normal form (LNF)[^2].
+Specifically, we want to create an [abstract syntax tree(AST)](https://en.wikipedia.org/wiki/Abstract_syntax_tree) of the EBNF, validate the AST, and then simplify the AST into High-level intermediate representation(HIR).

 #### Construct EBNF AST